delphidabbler/codesnip/trunk/Docs/ReadMe.txt

   file is stored in the folder.
 Once the database is downloaded, it will be stored in a "Data" sub-folder (see below).

-+ A %AppData%\DelphiDabbler\CodeSnip is also created.
++ A %AppData%\DelphiDabbler\CodeSnip folder is also created.
 This is used to hold a file that stores per-user configuration data.
 A "UserData.3" sub-folder is used to store any user defined snippets.

 + Setup offers to copy any relevant files from installations earlier than v3.0 into the correct locations for v3.